Creative Ways to Organize a Linen Cabinet

 A linen closet or cabinet, shown here, is commonly used as a catchall for bath essentials, towels, bedsheets, and much more.
 With such variety in the items being stored, it's easy for this space to become overwhelmed and cluttered.
 Keep your linen closet or cabinet tidy by incorporating smart, stylish storage solutions.
 In the next slides, we'll show you how to use household items and dollar-store finds to improve your storage.

-Use stacking boxes, bins, or baskets for storing small items such as cosmetics or first aid supplies.
+Use stacking boxes, bins, or baskets for storing small items such as hand towels or hair accessories.
 These containers maximize vertical space on a shelf and are easily portable.
 You can also fill these with common toiletries guests may forget to bring with them on their stay with you.
 Clearly label with the guest's name and they will feel right at home with everything they need.